 |Create request definitions|

 Note: To enable request definitions with conditional questions to be successfully accessed using BMC MyIT, use only one condition with an equals sign (=) as the operator value.
 Any additional conditions or other operators are not evaluated and their usage is not supported.
-To show the request definitions in BMC MyIT, ensure that you select the Online and Mobile check boxes for the request definitions.
+To show the request definitions in BMC MyIT, ensure that you configure the Status of the request definitions as Deployed and select the Online and Mobile check boxes.
 BMC recommends that you use following field types as response types in the request definitions that you want to show in BMC MyIT: